 This is what makes my method so fantastic and a super time saver!
 All you do is file them, and then later I’ll tell you exactly which coupon you’ll need out of that coupon insert when it makes a good deal.

 Once a month, you’ll take ten minutes to purge expired coupons.
-No, you won’t go through each coupon to look for them… I tell you which file folders no longer have any good coupons in them, and you can simply recycle them or send them to the Military living overseas to use them for the remaining six months.
+No, you won’t go through each coupon to look for them.
+I tell you which file folders no longer have any good coupons in them.
+You can simply recycle them or send them to the Military living overseas to use them for the remaining six months.

 Watch this quick video to set up your coupon box: